Skip to main content Link Search Menu Expand Document (external link)

 This course will require a significant amount of reading, particularly early in the quarter.
 After doing each reading, you will complete a reading response that will (a) show the course staff that you completed the reading; (b) help you think more deeply about the content.
 You MAY NOT use AI-based tools, such as ChatGPT, in writing or revising your responses.
 We have, in the past, successfully identified (in a manner that was convincing to the Academic Integrity Office) violations of this policy.

 The reading response for “The Soul of a New Machine” is special because unlike the other readings, this is a whole book.
-The book is old enough that it is easy to find used copies, and a new copy is under $12 at Amazon as of January 2025.
+The book is old enough that it is easy to find used copies, and a new copy is under $12 at Amazon as of January 2026 ($7 for the Kindle version).
 You should start reading early; unlike the other readings, you will not be able to read this in two days between class meetings.
+Although we will not require a book report per se, there will be an in-class discussion on the book and the major themes may appear on the final exam.

 ComponentWeight